ghesio/design-pattern/design_principles.md

 The cost of applying these principles into a program’s architecture might be making it more complicated than it should be.
 >
-> Striving for these principles is good, but always try to be pragmatic and don’t take everything writ- ten here as dogma.
+> Striving for these principles is good, but always try to be pragmatic and don’t take everything written here as dogma.
+Not taking everything you read as dogma it's a general good life advice.

 ## **S**ingle responsibility principle